dennaloh/device-registry-app/README.md

 # Running My C++ Application with Docker

-1. To build the Docker image, open `canonical_ta` directory and run:
+1. To build the Docker image, open directory and run:

 ```bash
 docker build -t my-cpp-app .